 Power quality

 Remote-end HVDC converter station owners shall ensure that their connection to the network does not result in a level of distortion or fluctuation of the supply voltage on the network, at the connection point, exceeding the level allocated to them by the relevant system operator, in coordination with the relevant TSO.
-The necessary contribution from grid users to the associated studies shall not be unreasonably withheld, including from, but not limited to, existing DC- connected power park modules and existing HVDC systems.
+The necessary contribution from grid users to the associated studies shall not be unreasonably withheld, including from, but not limited to, existing asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units, asynchronously connected electricity storage modules and existing HVDC systems.
 The process for necessary studies to be conducted and relevant data to be provided by all grid users involved, as well as mitigating actions identified and implemented shall be in accordance with the process provided for in Article 29.

 TITLE IV